SPEEDBALL EMBROIDERY HOOP ART

 WHAT YOU'LL NEED

-- Water to clean paint brushes
+- Plate to mix paint

 Step 1 - Lay your fabric flat across a surface with either cardboard of plastic underneath to protect your work surface.